The Basics of Cloud Infrastructure Management

 The majority of organizations have their services allocated in a cloud environment: it’s flexible, efficient, and suited to today's needs.
 Thus, Cloud Infrastructure Management has become crucial to optimize an organization’s cloud environments for enhanced performance, scalability, and cost-efficiency.

 The challenge here relies on maintaining control over components that are not always visible or accessible, and making sure that they are working as they should and in the right place.
-To do so, a well-rounded tool like InvGate Insight provides you with the capabilities needed to gain visibility and monitor the performance of your cloud infrastructure.
+To do so, a well-rounded tool like InvGate Asset Management provides you with the capabilities needed to gain visibility and monitor the performance of your cloud infrastructure.

 So, ask for a 30 day free trial and give it a go!